 My only complain about the Lake Tahoe skiing is the limited amount of green runs for families.
 So many resorts forget about the family skiers and the carful of kids we bring to ski.

-I’ve skied some BIG name resorts that offer a couple of green runs for families.
+I’ve skied some big-name resorts that offer a couple of green runs for families.
 Or worse, the one long green run that’s required.
 Some resorts tack a slow zone (green run) where several blue or black runs converge.
-Not the best environment for kids learning to ski and the parents that follow them.
+It is not the best environment for kids learning to ski and the parents who follow them.

 Mt.
 Rose Ski Tahoe Green Runs